sccn/sccn.github.io/others/EEGLAB_and_Fieldtrip.md

     to work in future revisions of the software, again EEGLAB might be the best option.

--   If you want to publish Matlab code for new functions or toolboxes, EEGLAB extensions provide a sure way to make your code known and available for widespread, easy use and testing -- even directly from the EEGLAB GUI of users who download your extensions.
+-   If you want to publish MATLAB code for new functions or toolboxes, EEGLAB extensions provide a sure way to make your code known and available for widespread, easy use and testing -- even directly from the EEGLAB GUI of users who download your extensions.
 The EEGLAB Extension Manager will also allow you to help users maintain current versions of your extensions.

--   Both EEGLAB and Fieldtrip can be added to the Matlab path and run together.
+-   Both EEGLAB and Fieldtrip can be added to the MATLAB path and run together.
 Some functions are available to convert between data structures of both toolboxes, such as the EEGLAB *eeglab2fieldtrip.m* and the *fieldtrip2eeglab.m* functions - note that these functions focus on converting specific structure of data (Fieldtrip has several of them) and are not meant to be all-purpose functions.
-    EEGLAB can also import data from FILE-IO, which is compatible with Matlab files saved by Fieldtrip.
+    EEGLAB can also import data from FILE-IO, which is compatible with MATLAB files saved by Fieldtrip.
 There is a notable function name conflict when using both EEGLAB and Fieldtrip together -- the *topoplot.m* function is present in both toolboxes (EEGLAB will handle the conflict for you).